cisco-open/ansible-collection-sdwan-deployment/README.md

 - You have installed Ansible
 - You have installed Python
-- You have an AWS account with the necessary permissions.
+- You have an AWS or Azure account with the necessary permissions.
-- You have access to a Cisco SD-WAN AMIs on AWS.
+- You have access to a Cisco SD-WAN AMIs on AWS or images on Azure

 ---